kuzudb/kuzudb.github.io/docs/data-import/csv-import.md

 already in the database (either imported in bulk or inserted through Cypher data manipulation commands).
 - **Line break/new line character (CRLF):** The line break character (one corresponding to the RETURN or Enter on most keyboards) can only appear to start a new row in your CSVs.
 It cannot appear inside column values, e.g, inside a string column between "...CRLF...".
 `COPY FROM` commands will fail if this happens.
-You should instead use '\n' character to specify line breaks inside your strings.
+You should instead use '\n' character or '\r\n' to specify line breaks inside your strings.
 - **Wrapping strings inside quotes:** Kùzu will accept strings in string columns both with and without quotes.
+- **Leading and trailing spaces**: As per the CSV standard, Kùzu does not ignore the leading and trailing spaces (e.g., if you input ` 213` for an integer value, that will be read as malformed integer and the corresponding node/rel property will be set to NULL.
 - **Header line:** Header lines, if they exist, are the first lines and ignored by the CSV reader.
 A header line can be added to your
    CSV files for your convenience but the CSV reader assumes a fixed order of columns (both for CSV files for nodes as well as relationship tables), so simply ignores the header row.